-The Registrar or Assistant Registrar will help you change your schedule.
+The Course Drop/Add Form can be accessed through my.centralpenn.edu under the student tab.
 Pay close attention to appropriate timing within which to add or drop courses so as not to affect your grades.
 Students may only add classes during the first week of the term.
 Changing from one section of a course to another section of the same course is considered dropping and adding a course.
 In order to withdraw from a course with a grade of "W," a student must do so prior to the close of week seven.
 A student withdrawing after week seven will receive an "F." It is also important that you contact the Financial Aid office and Business office prior to making your decision.
 The student is responsible for obtaining financial aid clearance from the Business office (signature on the form).
+Registering for courses and dropping them has academic progress implications.
+See the Satisfactory Academic Progress (SAP) policy.
 Adding and/or dropping courses has financial implications, which are explained in the Refund and Distribution Policy.